OlivierLDff/QtIosCMake/README.md

 path/to/Projet/
 ```

-To sign your app you need at least at team id and a signing identity.
+To sign your app you need at least a team id and a signing identity.
+I recommand you to override those variable when doing the cmake command, and not writting them inside your cmake scripts.
+This will give you more control when configuring the project.

 * `QT_IOS_TEAM_ID`: Same as `TEAM_ID` option, can be useful to specify at configure time, not in source code.
 * `QT_IOS_CODE_SIGN_IDENTITY`: Same as `CODE_SIGN_IDENTITY` option, can be useful to specify at configure time, not in source code.